-- All students must complete 35 hours compulsory work placement (70 hours over two years). - On successful completion of all competencies and 70 hours of work placement, students will gain an AQF Certificate II in Cookery (SIT20421) and Statement of Attainment towards Certificate III in Catering (SIT30921).
+- All students must complete 35 hours compulsory work placement (70 hours over two years). - On successful completion of all competencies over the entire course and 70 hours of work placement, students will be eligible to gain an AQF Certificate II in Cookery (SIT20421) and Statement of Attainment towards Certificate III in Catering (SIT30921).